dacostapiece/callhome/README.md

 <b>MYIP_SCRIPT.SH</b><br>
 Shell script that waits 60 secs after reboot (as it's set as startup service) to call myip.py - it does also call uptime.py for script troubleshoots - it says when this .sh file was run

+<b>UPTIME.PY</b><br>
+myip_script.sh will call uptime.py for script troubleshoots - it says when this myip_script.sh file was run - i believe i was troubleshooting cronjob, i do not recall now

 <b>OPENVPN_SCRIPT.SH</b><br>
 Script run openvpn - passing creds already